-Tara Ambrose, senior manager of Senior & Vulnerable Client Initiatives at RBC Wealth Management-U.S., agrees and suggests financial advisors ask to be introduced to other family members of their older clients to build relationships that may be necessary in the future.
+Tara Ambrose, senior manager of client risk prevention at RBC Wealth Management–U.S., agrees and suggests financial advisors ask to be introduced to other family members of their older clients to build relationships that may be necessary in the future.

 “The complexity of a dementia diagnosis can be eased with proper planning, access to resources and the support of a financial advisor,” says Ambrose.